alstonliu730/Collaging/README.md

 ### View Package

-- `GUIVIEW` interface: a new interface that defines the behavior of our GUI for collaging.
+- `GUIView` interface: a new interface that defines the behavior of our GUI for collaging.

 - `CommandListPanel` class: a new class that extends `JPanel` and implements the command buttons for our GUI.